ali-gunes/image-manipulation/README.md

 ---

 ### Functionalities
 You can choose any image with the extensions __'.jpg'__ or __'.png'__ by clicking __"Open Source"__ button or menu action.
 Your image will be shown in the __"Source Image"__ groupbox.
-After choosing an image your __"Conversion, Segmentation and Edge Detection"__ buttons and menu actions will be enabled.
+After choosing an image, your __"Conversion, Segmentation and Edge Detection"__ buttons and menu actions will be enabled.
 You can choose any operation to apply to your source image.

 Some other functionalities include:
 - You can __Export__ your source or your output image